 1a.
-How much of your money (in percent) do you spend on:
+How much of your money (in per cent) do you spend on:

-food savings clothes books & magazines school things mobile phones beauty products
+food beauty products

-public transport
+savings public transport

-cinema, DVDs, concerts
+clothes cinema, DVDs, concerts

-birthday & holiday presents
+books & magazines birthday & holiday presents

-sport and fitness
+school things sport and fitness

-other needs or wants
+mobile phones other needs or wants

 - 1b.
 What would you like to spend more / less on?
 What's the most expensive thing you have bought recently?
 Have you wasted too much money on something recently?
-How have your spending habits changed over the last few years? ( I used to spend ...
+How have your spending habits changed over the last few years?
+(I used to spend ...
 Now I spend ...) - 2a.
 Listen to the radio programme on how to budget.
 Who is this programme for: children, teenagers or adults?